andrewhannebrink/photo-mosaic-video-generator/readme.md

     endSeq

-    Sequence s2 (spec) emoji/ 0	       # Make Sequence class of "spectrum" type, use directory "emoji/" for whole sequence (0, 0, 0) (255, 0, 255) 15     # These 150 frames use the input video "mp4s/stripes.MP4, start with a color-limited gradient of emojis between (0,0,0) (255,0,255) with 15 steps inbetween the two colors, and through at the 150 frames, gradually changes the available color gradient to (0,0,0) (0,255,255).
+    Sequence s2 (spec) emoji/ 0	       # Make Sequence class of "spectrum" type, use directory "emoji/" for whole sequence (0, 0, 0) (255, 0, 255) 15     # These 150 frames use the input video "mp4s/stripes.MP4, start with a color-limited gradient of emojis between (0,0,0) (255,0,255) with 15 steps inbetween the two colors, and through the 150 frames, gradually change the available color gradient to (0,0,0) (0,255,255).
 A gradient of gradients, if you will. stripes
                 150    1    120    5
         (0, 0, 0) (0, 255, 255) 15